ajfigueroa/ColorMixer/README.md

 ### 6).
 Features Switch (Beta):
 #### A switch that, when turned on, enables an animation effect when a new color is selected in either color views.

+## Open Source & Copying

+#### I am showing the source code of this project to the public to demonstrate my coding abilities.
+You are free to look at the code and learn from it as an inspiration.
+However, please do not ship this app under your own account.
+Paid or free.